2.3 National strategy on youth volunteering

 Existence of a national strategy

-The national strategy on volunteering, which is also addressed to youth, is not contained in an ad hoc document, but is inferable in the dispositions of the Title III of the Legislative Decree 117/2017 of the Third Sector Code where there are identified subjects and methods for the “promotion of the volunteer culture”.
+The national strategy on volunteering, which addresses also youth, is not contained in an ad hoc document, but is inferable in the dispositions of the Title III of the Legislative Decree 117/2017 of the Third Sector Code where there are identified subjects and methods for the “promotion of the volunteer culture”.

 To encourage voluntary activities, the volunteer can request work permits, and obtain the certification of the skills and competences acquired.
 Schools and Universities may recognize the certification as credits for extra work done.

-The Universal Civic Service allows young people between 18 and 28 years of age to voluntarily participate in a service project lasting between eight months and a year in different areas of employment at the end of which a certificate of the activities carried out and the skills acquired is issued.
+The Universal Civic Service allows young people between 18 and 28 years of age to voluntarily participate in projects lasting between eight months and one year in different areas of employment at the end of which it is issued a certificate of the activities carried out and of the skills acquired.
 The civic service operators receive a monthly fee of about €440.

 Schools and universities can recognize these certifications as training credits for students and public administrations can recognize the service provided in the context of job selections.

-The Minister of Labour and Social Policy has among his competences the promotion, development and support of activities and projects carried out by third sector organizations, with particular reference to voluntary organizations.
+The Ministry of Labour and Social Policies has among its competences the promotion, development and support of activities and projects carried out by third sector organizations, with particular reference to voluntary organizations.

 The Department for Youth Policy and the Universal Civic Service is the responsible Authority for volunteering in the framework of the Universal Civic Service.